Bouché, Louis George, b. 1896 d. 1969

 Active in New York, N.Y.; Old Chatham, N.Y.

 Collection size: 5.9 linear feet

-Biographical/Historical Note: Louis Bouché (1896-1969) was a mural painter and interior designer in New York, N.Y.
+Biographical/Historical Note: Louis Bouché (1896-1969) was a painter, muralist, and educator who lived and worked in New York City.

 How to Use this Collection

 - The bulk of this collection was digitized in 2013 and is available on the Archives of American Art's website.
 Blank pages, blank versos of photographs, and duplicates have not been scanned.
 In most cases, only the cover, title page, and individual relevant pages have been scanned from published materials.

 - Use of original papers requires an appointment.
 CLOSED TO RESEARCHERS FOR COLLECTION DIGITIZATION.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.